kimtth/awesome-azure-openai-llm/README.md

   <img src="files/political-llm.png" width="450">

 - Red Teaming: The term red teaming has historically described systematic adversarial attacks for testing security vulnerabilities.
 LLM red teamers should be a mix of people with diverse social and professional backgrounds, demographic groups, and interdisciplinary expertise that fits the deployment context of your AI system. [ref](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/red-teaming)
 - [The Foundation Model Transparency Index](https://arxiv.org/abs/2310.12941): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.12941)]: A comprehensive assessment of the transparency of foundation model developers [ref](https://crfm.stanford.edu/fmti/) [19 Oct 2023]
 - [Hallucinations](https://arxiv.org/abs/2311.05232): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2311.05232)]: A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions [9 Nov 2023]
 - [Hallucination Leaderboard](https://github.com/vectara/hallucination-leaderboard/): Evaluate how often an LLM introduces hallucinations when summarizing a document.
 [Nov 2023]
 - [OpenAI Weak-to-strong generalization](https://arxiv.org/abs/2312.09390): In the superalignment problem, humans must supervise models that are much smarter than them.
 The paper discusses supervising a GPT-4 or 3.5-level model using a GPT-2-level model.
 It finds that while strong models supervised by weak models can outperform the weak models, they still don’t perform as well as when supervised by ground truth. [git](https://github.com/openai/weak-to-strong) [14 Dec 2023]
 - [A Comprehensive Survey of Hallucination Mitigation Techniques in Large Language Models](https://arxiv.org/abs/2401.01313): A compre hensive survey of over thirty-two techniques developed to mitigate hallucination in LLMs [2 Jan 2024]
 - [Anthropic Many-shot jailbreaking](https://www.anthropic.com/research/many-shot-jailbreaking): simple long-context attack, Bypassing safety guardrails by bombarding them with unsafe or harmful questions and answers.
 [3 Apr 2024]
 - [FactTune](https://arxiv.org/abs/2311.08401): A procedure that enhances the factuality of LLMs without the need for human feedback.
 The process involves the fine-tuning of a separated LLM using methods such as DPO and RLAIF, guided by preferences generated by [FActScore](https://github.com/shmsw25/FActScore).
 [14 Nov 2023] `FActScore` works by breaking down a generation into a series of atomic facts and then computing the percentage of these atomic facts by a reliable knowledge source.
 - [The Instruction Hierarchy](https://arxiv.org/abs/2404.13208): Training LLMs to Prioritize Privileged Instructions.
 The OpenAI highlights the need for instruction privileges in LLMs to prevent attacks and proposes training models to conditionally follow lower-level instructions based on their alignment with higher-level instructions.
 [19 Apr 2024]
 - [Mapping the Mind of a Large Language Model](https://cdn.sanity.io/files/4zrzovbb/website/e2ae0c997653dfd8a7cf23d06f5f06fd84ccfd58.pdf): Anthrophic, A technique called "dictionary learning" can help understand model behavior by identifying which features respond to a particular input, thus providing insight into the model's "reasoning." [ref](https://www.anthropic.com/research/mapping-mind-language-model) [21 May 2024]
 - [Frontier Safety Framework](https://deepmind.google/discover/blog/introducing-the-frontier-safety-framework/): Google DeepMind, Frontier Safety Framework, a set of protocols designed to identify and mitigate potential harms from future AI systems.
 [17 May 2024]
+- [Extracting Concepts from GPT-4](https://openai.com/index/extracting-concepts-from-gpt-4/): Sparse Autoencoders identify key features, enhancing the interpretability of language models like GPT-4.
+They extract 16 million interpretable features using GPT-4's outputs as input for training.
+[6 Jun 2024]

 ### **Large Language Model Is: Abilities**